tsutterley/read-ICESat-2/doc/source/index.rst

 read-ICESat-2
 ==============

-Python tools to read and use data from the NASA ICESat-2 mission
+Python tools for obtaining and working with elevation data from the NASA ICESat-2 mission

 .. toctree::
     :maxdepth: 2